headlamp-k8s/headlamp/docs/development/index.md

 $ docker run --network="host" -p 127.0.0.1:4466:4466/tcp --mount type=bind,source="/home/rene/.minikube",target=$HOME/.minikube --mount type=bind,source="$HOME/.kube",target=/root/.kube headlamp-k8s/headlamp:development /headlamp/headlamp-server -html-static-dir /headlamp/frontend -plugins-dir=/headlamp/plugins
 ```

-Then go to https://localhost:4466 in your browser.
+Then go to <https://localhost:4466> in your browser.

 ### Minikube "in-cluster"

-These instructions are for if you want to use Headlamp running "in-cluster",
+These instructions are for if you want to run Headlamp "in-cluster",
 and test it locally on minikube with a local container image.

-We assume you've already setup a minikube
+We assume you've already set up minikube
 (probably with `minikube start --driver=docker`).

 #### Container image in the minikube docker environment

-First we have to make the container image in the minikube docker environment.
+First, we have to make the container image in the minikube docker environment.
 This is needed because minikube looks for container images in there, not
 ones made in the local docker environment.